Home Accidents, Deaths and Injuries: Statistics and Facts

 HOME SAFETY TIPS

-• Install stair gates: Install safety gates at the top and bottom of staircases to prevent young children and older adults from falling.
+• Install stair gates at the top and bottom of staircases.
+Young children and older adults face the highest fall risk on stairs.

-• Check water temperature: Set your water heater to 120°F (49°C) or lower to prevent scalding injuries, especially for children and older adults.
+• Set your water heater to 120°F (49°C) or lower.
+Higher temperatures cause scalding injuries, especially for children and seniors.

-• Inspect electrical cords and outlets: Look for frayed cords and loose outlets that can cause fires or electric shocks, and repair or replace them promptly.
+• Inspect electrical cords and outlets.
+Frayed cords and loose outlets cause fires.
+Repair or replace them immediately.

 Causes of Home Deaths Over Time

 Poisoning remains the leading cause of preventable home deaths, with 77,000 fatalities in 2023.
-While its prevalence underscores the need for ongoing prevention, other less common causes — such as mechanical suffocation, drowning and extreme temperatures — also require attention.
-Although fewer, these incidents represent critical safety gaps that can be addressed with targeted interventions.
+Mechanical suffocation, drowning and extreme temperatures need attention.

 Natural heat and cold claimed 1,200 lives, often affecting vulnerable populations without adequate heating or cooling.
-Firearm-related deaths, though the least frequent at 400 fatalities, underscore the ongoing need for proper storage and education to prevent accidental injuries.
+Firearm-related deaths, the least frequent at 400 fatalities, require proper storage and education to prevent accidental injuries.

 Home Deaths and Death Rates by Age Group

-Although seniors aged 75 and older made up a smaller proportion of total deaths compared to those aged 25 to 64, their death rate per 100,000 people was significantly higher at about 124, highlighting their greater vulnerability to home-related hazards.
+Seniors aged 75 and older made up a smaller proportion of total deaths compared to those aged 25 to 64, but their death rate per 100,000 people was much higher at about 124.

 Causes of Deaths in Homes by Age Group

-Home accidents affect different age groups in unique ways.
-Poisoning and falls remain the leading causes across all groups, but the specific risks vary.
-The graph below shows how these causes differ across three primary age groups.
+Home accidents affect age groups differently.
+Poisoning and falls are the leading causes across all groups, but risks vary.

 For newborns and children up to age 14, mechanical suffocation is the leading cause, with 1,190 fatalities in 2023.
-Drowning follows with 730 deaths, highlighting the importance of childproofing and constant supervision around water.
+Drowning follows with 730 deaths.
+Childproofing and constant supervision around water prevent these incidents.

 coins2 icon